 It’s possible the company could decide to offer Boom Supersonic stock in an attempt to raise funds for its project.
 However, the company has $6 billion in pre-orders and increasing investor support.
-That means it’s unlikely Boom Supersonic will need to rely on retail investors for funding.
+As well as a promising partnership with United.
+That means it’s unlikely Boom Supersonic will need to rely on retail investors for funding in the near future.

 About Amber Deter

 Amber Deter has researched and written about initial public offerings (IPOs) over the last few years.
 After starting her college career studying accounting and business, Amber decided to focus on her love of writing.
 Now she’s able to bring that experience to Investment U readers by providing in-depth research on IPO and investing opportunities.